Frequently Asked Questions

 Yes, only paid-up members, fellows, and associates may submit proposals.

 How do I pay my dues?

 Dues may be paid on the website using a credit/debit card.
 Please allow up to 48 hours for processing (do not wait for the submission deadline!).
-If you are not in our database, please click on the "Join EPA Today" button on the homepage and follow the instructions.
-If you are in our database, log in and click on the Members Only link on the left menu.
-The Renew Dues sublink will open up underneath.
-Click on this sublink and follow the instructions.
+If you are not in our database, please click on the "Join EPA" button on the homepage and follow the instructions.
+If you are in our database, login by entering your username and password in the box labeled Current Members Start Here.
+Then click on Renew Your Membership and follow the instructions.
 If you prefer to pay by check, send a check made payable to EPA to: Paul Schnur, 19122 Roman Way, Montgomery Village, MD, 20886.
 (If you pay by check, you will have to wait for your check to be received before you can submit your proposal).

 How much are dues/registration?
 How much does it cost to join?

 Besides cost, what is the difference between being a member and an associate?